chayaphon12345/OpenGLCourse-Load3DModel-Collision/README.md

 # OpenGLCourse-Load3DModel-Collision
 This is Dive Bomber Plane Simulator Game, built for learning OpenGL

-Objective of the game is to use your dive bomber(SBD-5 Dauntless) for bombing the japanese aircraft carrier(IJN Akagi)
+Objective of the game:

+use your dive bomber(SBD-5 Dauntless) for bombing the japanese aircraft carrier(IJN Akagi)

-How to control
+How to control:

 - WASD to control the plane
 - F to increase speed